martin-micimo/ansible-haproxy/README.md

 This will set up:
 - A Docker Image with a specific Version and Registry Path to push it to.
-- The User in the Docker Image that will run the Haproxy is named `harharproxy` instead of the default `haproxy`
+- The User in the Docker Image that will run the HAProxy is named `harharproxy` instead of the default `haproxy`
-- The smalest Configuration possible that HAProxy accept as valid.
-Totaly useless, but valid.
+- The smallest Configuration possible that HAProxy accept as valid.
+Totally useless, but valid.
 - You must have a working [Docker Registry Authentification](https://docs.docker.com/reference/cli/docker/login/#examples) configured on the System for this to work.

 ```yaml